MoosieySroosiey/Arduino_LSM6_PythonMidiController/README.md

     Navigate to the directory where the Python script is located.

     Run the Python script with the correct serial port:

-bash

     python serial_to_midi.py COM3  # Replace COM3 with your actual port

 Virtual MIDI Port Setup